Michael Breij: Cambuur

 On 20 December 2019, it was announced that Breij had signed with Cambuur until the summer of 2021.
 He made his debut on 17 January 2020 in a 3–2 loss to TOP Oss, coming on as a substitute in the 72nd minute for Mitchell Paulissen.
 On 21 February, he scored his first goal for the club in a 2–0 home win over Roda JC Kerkrade.

 In his second season at the club, Breij was part of the Cambuur team winning the Eerste Divisie title, scoring seven goals in 30 appearances.
 He also scored his first brace that season, adding an assist, helping Cambuur to a 3–0 away win over Volendam on 2 April 2021.

 On 4 February 2022, Breij signed a contract extension, keeping him at Cambuur until 2024 with an option for an additional season.

 Breij left Cambuur at the end of the 2023–24 season after five seasons in which he made 134 total competitive appearances, scoring 25 goals.

 Sepsi OSK

-On 27 June 2024, Breij signed a two-year contract with Romanian Liga I club Sepsi OSK, with an option to extend.
+On 27 June 2024, Breij signed a two-year contract with Romanian club Sepsi OSK in the Liga I, with an option to extend.